In Wake Of Father's Fatal Shooting Of Kids, Criminal Defense Attorney Says Domestic Violence Conflict Is Common

 “A supervised visit is done by a professional who has had some kind of training, and they’re also a mandatory reporter so they would report incidents they see are troubling when they supervise,” Sawyer said.

-The person supervising the visit Monday was also shot dead by the father.MORE NEWS: Steinberg, Newsom Comment On Deadly Church Shooting In Sacramento
+The person supervising the visit Monday was also shot dead by the father.MORE NEWS: Father Shoots Self After Killing His 3 Children, 1 Other Inside Arden Arcade Area Church

 Sawyer says, in the coming days, the question of accountability will arise: Who is responsible for the death of three young people?